 First Look at CIRM’s Clinical Stage Pipeline & Advanced Screening Platforms

 Join hosts CIRM and Janssen Labs for a one day event featuring presentations by a dozen of CIRM’s clinical stage programs and novel platform screening technologies.
 The event will provide an opportunity to learn about some of CIRM’s most exciting clinical stage programs as well as several advanced screening platforms.
-The one day event will provide an opportunity to meet the investigators, and will feature both CIRM-funded academic researchers as well as companies working across a variety of therapeutic areas and modalities.
+The event will provide an opportunity to meet the investigators, and will feature both CIRM-funded academic researchers as well as companies working across a variety of therapeutic areas and modalities.

-CIRM Day with Janssen Labs will provide a chance to weigh-in on what you feel would both de-risk the opportunities as well as what will be required to propel each program to the next level.
 This interactive program, held on the UCSF Campus at Byers Auditorium in Genentech Hall, is meant to serve as a meet and greet and to provide a first look at how CIRM has allocated a portion of its $3 billion under Proposition 71.